isabellaloren4/article-anticancer-peptides/README.md

-# article-anticancer-peptides
-Article repository "In silico experimental evaluation method based on machine learning algorithms method for the prediction of anticancer peptides"
+# ***In silico*** **experimental evaluation method based on machine learning algorithms method for the prediction of anticancer peptides**
+---

+**Abstract:** Anticancer Peptides (ACPs) show potential in cancer therapy; however, their discovery comes with a high cost. *In silico* investigations utilizing machine learning methods are advancing automated approaches for discovery.
+Despite encouraging outcomes, there's a range of approaches across studies.
+In our research, we introduce a standardized framework for the literature, including an experimental evaluation method that assesses different prediction strategies.
+Our methodology combines 18 machine learning algorithms with 13 feature descriptors.
+Among these, Circular/catboost and CTD/gbc strategies demonstrated superior prediction accuracy.
+Additionally, in this study, it was observed that the performance of the strategies has a greater influence regarding the type of feature descriptor.